Navigation

 In the UK the power sockets are type G. The standard voltage is 230 V and the standard frequency is 50 Hz.
 The plugs are a three-pronged formation.

-UK & Europe deals every day of the week.
-Now you know everything you need to know about the UK, find yourself a great UK deal.
+Now you know everything you need to know about the UK, connect with a Europe specialist today!